Why Is My Dog's Blood Calcium Level Abnormal ?

 Reasons Your Pet’s Blood Calcium Level Might Be Low (hypocalcemia) :

 As in situations where your pet’s blood calcium levels are abnormally high, situations where they are abnormally low don’t present unique signs.
 But many dogs and cats with severe hypocalcemia have muscle tremors and twitching.
 They might walk stiffly, due to cramping, or appear anxious and preoccupied.
-Others pant, run fevers, or have abnormally fast heart rates.
+Others pant, run fevers, (as in eclampsia) or have abnormally fast heart rates.
 Those with total blood calcium levels below 4.5mg/dL are in danger of dying.

 Low Blood Albumin Levels (Hypoalbuminemia)